-Paid Employee - International Organisation/Embassy
+Paid Employee - Foreign embassy/International Organisation

 This category mostly covers local employees of foreign embassies, consulates and international organizations such as the United Nations organizations (UNICEF, UNFPA, PAHO, UNDP), IDB, Caribbean Climate Change Center.

 Unpaid family worker

 A person who works for relatives in a business or farm, which is run for profit but who receives no payment in cash.